 Blair is a practicing lawyer who also holds an economics degree. and has worked in the financial services industry for 20 years as in house counsel.
 With experience in strategic direction, consensus building, and understanding regulatory requirements, Blair has learned to think outside the box to reach business objectives.

-Anton is a solar PV professional, who will be receiving his PEng certification this fall.
-Experience designing, constructing, and selling solar projects at Guelph Solar and Soventix Canada, has given Anton insight into the Ontario Power Authority Feed-In Tariff program, contract applications, and management of renewable energy projects.
+Anton is a solar PV professional with experience designing, constructing, and selling solar projects at Guelph Solar Mechanical and Soventix Canada.
+Within a 6 month period, he originated and permitted 1.1MWp of commercial solar PV projects, where no commercial business existed before.
+This has given Anton insight into the IESO FIT Program, contract applications, and management of renewable energy projects.

 Jason is an accomplished finance and investment professional with expertise in credit and financial risk analysis.
 His experience includes Senior Managing Director of Structured Finance at Pacific & Western Bank Canada, Senior Analyst of Market Development at Sun Life Financial, and Senior VP of Risk and Compliance at Securcor Financial Group.